danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    ![Image0368](Media/image0368.png)

    Wait until the server is created.
-When the live status changes from **Your deployment is underway** to **Your deployment is complete**, go to the Azure Database for PostgreSQL Servers, the new server will be listed there.
+When the live status changes from **Deployment is in Progress** to **Your deployment is complete**, go to the Azure Database for PostgreSQL Servers, the new server will be listed there.

    ![Image0369](Media/image0369.png)